-The Clinic is a charitable organization providing services to children through eight site partnerships in the City of St. Louis, St. Louis County and the communities of Arnold, Troy and Union, Missouri.
+The Clinic is a charitable organization providing services to children through locations in the City of St. Louis, St. Louis County and the communities of Arnold and Troy, Missouri.
 The Walker Clinic provides speech and language screenings; evaluations; audiological services; speech and language therapy; parent education classes; and community referrals.
 All services are free.

 Services are funded by corporate and foundation grants, special fundraising events, and individual donations.
 The Clinic receives no federal funding, and families are never charged for services, regardless of financial status or insurance coverage.
 The Main Clinic is located in the Myrtle E. & Earl E. Walker Hall, on Maryville University campus at 650 Maryville University Drive, St. Louis, MO 63141.
 The Walker Scottish Rite Clinic has been serving Greater St. Louis area preschool age children since 1988.
 To learn more about the clinic’s history, click here.

 Thank you to our 2022 Puttin’ For The Kids Sponsors and Donors!
 Nearly $27,000 was raised at this year’s event thanks to you!